wso2/docs-is/en/docs/learn/configuring-uniqueness-of-claims.md

     This feature is available with wso2is- 5.10.0.15 or above update levels only.

 WSO2 Identity Server can be configured to retain the uniqueness of user claims.
-After enabling this feature you can keep a user claim value as a unique value within the userstore.
+After enabling this feature, you can keep a user claim value as a unique value within the userstore.

 ## Configuring WSO2 IS to keep the user claim values unique